Laniakea-elixir-it/terraform-pyluks-test/plays/README.md

 ```

 ### 1. Encrypt volume with pyluks
-First, fill the `hosts` inventory file with the master node IP as retrieved from `terraform output`.
+First, fill the `hosts` inventory file with the master node IP and worker node IP as retrieved from the `terraform output` command.

 A Vault instance properly configured is needed.
 First, retrieve a Vault token to write the passphrase, then fill the Vault variables in the `pyluks_dev_test.yml` playbook.
 Finally, run the playbook:
 ```shell